jeremyevans/rubyconflt2016-presentation/slides/slides.md

 !SLIDE
 .notes Third, I would like you to consider using multiple database accounts in your applications where it makes sense from a security perspective.
 I rarely see applications that do this.
-While it does take some additional work to setup, if security is important, the benefits of doing so should outweigh the costs.
+While it does take some additional work to setup and maintain, if security is important, the benefits of doing so should outweigh the costs.

 <h1 style="font-size: 150px; position: absolute; top: 330px; left: 140px;">Multiple</h1>
 <h1 class="white" style="font-size: 100px; position: absolute; top: 310px; left: 730px;">Database</h1>